Hour of Code Is Coming – And You Can Participate!

 Do you want to learn how to code?

-Many of you participated in “Hour of Code” during Computer Science Education Week December 9-15.
-Thousands of Maine students participated in computer science in this huge national effort!
-So what’s next?
+Many of you participated in the first-ever “Hour of Code” during Computer Science Education Week last year.
+Thousands of Maine students participated in computer science in this huge national effort.
+And Computer Science Education Week is coming up again, December 8-14, 2014.

-MMSA’s Reach Center also supported the Hour of Code initiative in Maine and sent 1-GB USB wristbands to middle and high school students who participated in Hour of Code and then shared with us what they learned.
+MMSA’s Reach Center also supported the Hour of Code initiative in Maine last year and sent 1-GB USB wristbands to middle and high school students who participated in Hour of Code and then shared with us what they learned.
+We’re doing that again this year.

-And it all began with an hour of code.
+And it all begins with an hour of code.

 Leave a Reply